-Everyone has a different idea of what the monster looked like.
-Imagine a monster that could eat all of the animals, and draw it below.
+Everyone has a mals, and draw a different idea of what the monster looked like.
+Imag ine a monster that could eat all of the ani-

 Once you've drawn the Monster, find Heart of the Monster on the map on page 14 and draw a circle around it.
-Will your trip take you by the Heart of the Monster today?\\\\\
+Will your trip take you by the Heart of the Monster today?